Beatoven/public-api/docs/api-spec.md

 ## GET composed track

-To fetch all the track urls for an already composed track
+To fetch all the track urls for an already composed track.
+This API requires that the [fetching instruments API](https://github.com/Beatoven/public-api/blob/main/docs/api-spec.md#fetching-instruments) call has already been made

 ### Request

 **Endpoint**

-`GET /api/v1/tracks/<track_id>`
+`GET /api/v2/tracks/<track_id>`

 **Arguments**
 - `track_id`: Track ID returned in the response of the track creation request.